Create a Service Principal in an Azure Active Directory Domain Services Account

 Browse to the application using App registrations in Azure Active Directory, and follow these steps:

-- Select API Permissions from the left menu.
+- Click API Permissions on the left menu.

 - Click + Add a permission.